jwalkerbg/smdemo/README.md

 Operative mode is one of these defined in `device_modes_t` in `commondefs.h`. `OP_MODE_STANDBY` is chosen initially.
 Then operative modes are changed in round ring by pressing the button.
 The new state is immediately stored in nvs.

 The example uses one LED which blinks with different period in the different states.
-This is enough to see that pressing a button leads to change in the application and this change is executed by the FSM.
+This is enough to see that pressing a button leads to a change in the application and this change is controlled exclusively by the FSM.

 So we have: